 - Worth it? – absolutely!

-How Much Does a Plane Ticket to Iceland Cost?
+How Much Does a Plane Ticket Cost?

 Sadly – even though it’s pretty irrelevant at this point – here’s what I spent on my plane ticket to Iceland: